History of Mexico: COVID-19 pandemic (2020–22)

 From January 2020 to March 2022, Mexico was greatly impacted by COVID-19 pandemic and Deltacron hybrid variant, which marks the beginning of a pandemic in the country that caused over 325,000 deaths, the second highest mortality toll in North America (Behind United States).
 The country has experienced waves of infections and vaccination efforts have been ongoing, with a significant portion of the population receiving at least one dose of a COVID-19 vaccine.
 Economic recovery efforts have been underway, focusing on sectors heavily impacted by the pandemic, such as tourism and small businesses.
 The government has been working on addressing healthcare disparities and strengthening public health infrastructure to better respond to future health crises.

 President Claudia Sheinbaum (2024–)

-Claudia Sheinbaum, López Obrador's political successor, won the 2024 presidential election in a landslide and upon taking office in October became the first woman and the first person of Jewish descent to be elected president of Mexico.
+Claudia Sheinbaum, López Obrador's political successor, won the 2024 presidential election in a landslide victory.
+Upon taking office in October, Sheinbaum became the first woman and the first person of Jewish descent to be elected president of Mexico.
 She was sworn in as president on 1 October 2024.